 Hepatitis vaccine information

-We currently have supplies of the hepatitis A and B vaccines.
-Please return to the clinic if you had been advised to have a vaccine but were unable to have a dose during the vaccine shortage period.
+Hepatitis A and B vaccine supplies are returning to normal.
+Please attend the clinic if you were advised to have a vaccination but were unable to have one during the shortage period.

 Before your appointment

 When you attend our sexual health clinic, you can ask to see a doctor of the same sex and are welcome to ask for a chaperone.